bleylek/CIFAR-10---Object-Recognition-using-ResNet50-with-Transfer-Learning/README.md

 ## Image Processing

-Images are processed through resizing, normalization, and augmentation to enhance the model's ability to generalize.
+Images are processed through resizing and normalization to enhance the model's ability to generalize.
 The processing steps include:

 - Resizing: Images are resized to match the input size expected by the ResNet50 model.
 - Normalization: Pixel values are scaled to a range suitable for the model.